Loading…

 Be patient with new traders.
 Newer players may misvalue cards.
 A predatory trader exploits this; a respected one explains the values fairly.
 The new player remembers who treated them well and trades with them for years.

 Build a reference history.
 In online communities, completed trades with positive feedback build a track record.
 This history is what lets you make high-value trades, because the other party can verify you are trustworthy.
+Trading at in-person events follows the same principles; the One Piece TCG locals etiquette guide covers the conduct norms that keep your reputation clean at local card shops.

 Not every trade should happen.
 Walk away when: